 At MailChimp we really love to make life easier for our customers.
 Helping you manage your lists is something we're really passionate about.
 We know you don't want to be labeled an "evil spammer" or send anything out to people who don't want your emails so we do what we can to help you keep your lists clean and your content relevant to the recipients on your list.
-Below we've outlined some general best practices to help you better manage your lists.
+Below, we outline some general best practices to help you better manage your lists.

 - All recipients need to opt-in to your list.